A Lost Opportunity: Carlos Fuentes, the Essay, and Mexico in English

 Mill’s Manichean view of the U.S. was very close to Fuentes until the late 1970s; he wrote an essay on Mills, which he never again included in subsequent editions of his essays.
 I happen to believe that Mills’ ideas are less revealing and insightful than their reception in Spanish-speaking radical circles and in people like Fuentes.
 As a low-class Texan, Mills was an outsider in the radical intellectual circles of New York.
 His radicalism had more to do with his personal dilemmas vis-à-vis the intellectual aristocracy –Richard Hofstadter, Daniel Bell, Talcott Parsons, Lionel Trilling– than with his actual empirical knowledge of the functioning of American imperialism.
 In fact, his popularity in Spanish –thanks to Fuentes’ efforts to publish Mills’s works in the Fondo de Cultura Económica– mirrored the Fuentes effect in the English-speaking world.
 Mills’ U.S. vis-à-vis Spanish-speaking anti-Americanism is similar to Fuentes’ Mexico vis-à-vis American radicals.
 They both provided what their clients wanted to hear, Mills until he died, Fuentes always –he changed his mind on time, often and strategically.

-Discussions about Max Weber, Mills, his collaborator, German exiled sociologist H. H. Guerth, and Parsons run into a common counterfactual interrogation: what if Weber had lived to see the emergence of Nazism?
+common counterfactual interrogation: what if Weber had lived to see the emergence of Nazism?
 Would he, the theoretician of Charisma against the iron-cage of bureaucracy and of the patrimonial spirit of traditional masses, have become an ideologue of Nazism?
 Impossible to know.
 But would Mills had lived more than his forty and something years, would he have become Chomsky or Vargas Llosa in his view of the U.S. and Latin America?
 Would he have become disenchanted, as 1980s Fuentes became, with the Cuban revolution?
 Hard to say.
 Having studied Mill’s personal papers and works, I can say that he just did not have Fuentes’ smoothness, intellectual sense to sniff out, rapidly, new trends so as to survive the stink of disenchantment.
 Mills was visceral, tiger-like in his own personal life.
 He was not Fuentes, and his intellectual milieu was not Mexico.
 His reputation would have been seriously damaged, in a way that no change of heart can affect any major Mexican intellectual.
 Carlos Fuentes died Carlos Fuentes, Jorge Castañeda is Jorge Castañeda and Héctor Aguilar Camín is Héctor Aguilar Camín.
 Nothing happens.
 Here Carlos Vaz Ferreira’s maxim applied but never has in the Mexican domains: “Es cierto […] tiene Ud. y tienen todos los hombres […] el elevadísimo y noble deber de cambiar de opiniones.
 Sólo que cuando se dé […] la casualidad de que ese cambio coincide con la conveniencia personal, entonces todo se arregla cumpliendo otro deber complementario –fácil, inferior—un simple derecho sin importancia: renunciar a sacar provecho del cambio.”(10) Again, I am merely talking of Fuentes’ essay, and in no way am I denying his importance in Mexican letters, much less his talent.
 I, however, found disturbing that, being so keen to the nuances of the cultural and political life in the U.S., he rarely spoke, in Spanish or English, about the U.S. itself, with all its cochinadas and all of its complexity.
 He did speak often about Faulkner –in a rather stereotypical fashion as a sort of the more Latin American of the American writers for, as a Southern, he knew about tragedy and failure.
 That is what in the 1920s Katherine Ann Porter, a southerner, wrote about herself and her fascination with Mexico.
 In a later installment (2000s) of the Faulkner essay –This I believe—Fuentes included a word he did not mentioned in his first essay on Faulkner: racism, Faulkner’s racism.
 After all, ever since James Baldwin’s 1962 masterful and devastating essay the literature on Faulkner could not avoid mentioning Faulkner’s sense of offense in relation to the outside world for it having forced his southern world to change so rapidly and drastically; if only the South had been allowed to change at his own pace, segregation would have disappeared without the tragedy it brought to his world.
 A criticism that does not makes Faulkner a better or worst writer, but does makes Fuentes’ later essay’s mention of Faulkner’s peccadillo a sign of what Fuentes always was: Hugo Sánchez, excelente rematador de bolea.
 His essays are a constant fine adjusting according to the direction of the good, progressive, winds.
 That is why his essays had an instantaneous impact.
 Nevertheless, the passing of time cores them tremendously.

 Fuentes did write essays about his friend Arthur Miller as well as about U.S. intellectuals who matched his view of two civilizational ontologies: the Latin, Catholic, communitarian, oriented toward the past, and the Protestant, Nordic (sic), Anglo Saxon, individualistic, future-facing.
 Thus his essays’ common use of C. Wright Mills’ ideas, or his prizing of Hemingway as his alter-ego, the eternal macho, vanguard, and always ahead of the game in the English language.